Tortar/PowerPointAudio-Extractor/README.md

 Don't worry about when moving on with the slides: a cute bell sound will warn you !

-# Simplified Procedure : using exe_extractor folder
+# Simplified Procedure to use it : using exe_extractor folder

+Thanks to the .exe file inside exe_extractor folder, you can run the program even without installing python-

+Steps :
-You can use exe_extractor folder with which you can run the program, even without installing python : download the script clicking on the 'code' button, create a new empty folder and extract the .zip file there, eventually put the powerpoints inside the exe_extractor folder and click on the file extractor.exe.
+download the script clicking on the 'code' button create a new empty folder and extract the .zip file there put the powerpoints inside the exe_extractor folder click on the file extractor.exe
 That's it !

 # Procedure for Python users : technical details